saattrupdan/saattrupdan.com/src/posts/2020-02-20-confidence.md

 $$ s^2 = \frac{1}{B}\sum_{b=1}^B\rho_b^2 - \left(\frac{1}{B}\sum_{b=1}^B\rho_b\right)^2 \to_{B\to\infty} \mathbb E[\widehat\rho^2] - \mathbb E[\widehat\rho]^2 = \text{Var}(\widehat\rho) $$

-by the [law of large numbers](https://saattrupdan.github.io/2019-06-05-normal/).
+by the <router-link to="/posts/2019-06-05-normal">law of large numbers</router-link>.
 And as we are sampling with replacement, we can simply pick some very large $B$ to get a good estimate.

 To compute the confidence intervals, we first compute the bootstrap residuals $\delta_b := \widehat{\rho} - \rho_b$ for every bootstrap sample $b$, and let $\delta_\alpha$ be the $\alpha$-percentile of the $\delta_b$'s.
 The **bootstrapped $\alpha$-confidence interval** is then $(\widehat\rho - \delta_{1-\alpha}, \widehat\rho - \delta_\alpha)$.